Your Horoscope This Week: January 25 To 31

 The magic of Neptune transiting Aries is trusting that you deserve more than survival mode.
 The shadow side of this transit is drifting, underpricing yourself, or hoping things will “just work out” without action.
 Neptune brings vision, but Aries demands courage.
 When you back your dreams with initiative, your relationship with abundance begins to change for real.

-The week builds toward the Full Moon in Leo on February 1st, lighting up your work, wellness, and daily routines sector.
+The week builds toward the Full Moon in Leo on February 2nd, lighting up your work, wellness, and daily routines sector.
 This Full Moon shines a light on how you are showing up for yourself day to day.
-You may realize that certain habits, commitments, or work dynamics are no longer sustainable.
+You may realise that certain habits, commitments, or work dynamics are no longer sustainable.

 But beware, Pisces, as this Full Moon could lead to you pushing through exhaustion for the sake of proving something.
 The breakthrough comes when you choose self-respect over self-sacrifice.
 Let this Full Moon remind you that you do not have to earn rest or care.
 When your daily life supports your energy, everything else flows more easily.